KazimKamilov/RecursiveFileDeleter/README.md

 # Something else?
 * Be careful - the program will delete all files that have a substring in their name.
 Use this program at your own risk!
-* You need C++17 compiler to build this program.
-Well, or you can change std::filesystem to std::experemental::filesystem
+* You need C++17 compiler to build this program...
+Well, or you can change std::filesystem to std::experemental::filesystem...
+You know what i mean. ;)

 # License?